ForgeRock/fr-config-manager/README.md

 ## Installation

-The `fr-config-manager` packages may be installed from source or as an `npm` package.
+The `fr-config-manager` packages may be installed from source as follows

-### Installing from source

-To install from source, clone the config manager repository, checkout the latest version and build the tools

 ```
 mkdir ~/identity-cloud